Theonewhomadethings/monte_carlo_method/README.md

 Supervised by Professor Boisvert and Professor Teixera-Dias.

 Built a program in C++ to computationally simulate the production of x-rays and their interactions with matter using the Monte Carlo method.
-The C++ library root was used to display histograms to visualize the outputs.
+The software library root was used to display histograms to visualize the outputs.

 Outputs
 -------